Nina Bari: Early life and education

 Nina Bari was born in Russia on 19 November 1901, the daughter of Olga and Karl Adolfovich Bari, a physician.
-In 1918, she became one of the first women to be accepted to the Department of Physics and Mathematics at the prestigious Moscow State University.
+In 1918, she became one of the first women to be accepted by the Department of Physics and Mathematics at the prestigious Moscow State University.
 She graduated in 1921—just three years after entering the university.
 After graduation, Bari began her teaching career.
 She lectured at the Moscow Forestry Institute, the Moscow Polytechnic Institute, and the Sverdlov Communist Institute.
 Bari applied for and received the only paid research fellowship awarded by the newly created Research Institute of Mathematics and Mechanics.
 As a student, Bari was drawn to an elite group nicknamed the Luzitania—an informal academic and social organization.
 She studied trigonometric series and functions under the tutelage of Nikolai Luzin, becoming one of his star students.
 She presented the main result of her research to the Moscow Mathematical Society in 1922—the first woman to address the society.

 In 1926, Bari completed her doctoral work on the topic of trigonometric expansions, winning the Glavnauk Prize for her thesis work.
-In 1927, Bari took advantage of an opportunity to study in Paris at the Sorbonne and the College de France.
+In 1927, Bari took advantage of an opportunity to study in Paris at the Sorbonne and the Collège de France.
 She then attended the Polish Mathematical Congress in Lwów, Poland; a Rockefeller grant enabled her to return to Paris to continue her studies.
 Bari's decision to travel may have been influenced by the disintegration of the Luzitanians.
 Luzin's irascible, demanding personality had alienated many of the mathematicians who had gathered around him.
 By 1930, all traces of the Luzitania movement had vanished, and Luzin left Moscow State for the Academy of Science's Steklov Institute of Mathematics.
 In 1932, she became a professor at Moscow State University and in 1935 was awarded the title of Doctor of Physical and Mathematical Sciences, a more prestigious research degree than traditional Ph.D.
 By this time, she had completed foundational work on trigonometric series.